The Money Pig Podcast

 Reid and Rory discuss the rules for converting a 529 plan to a Roth IRA, including limitations on contributions and beneficiary requirements.
 The maximum lifetime transfer limit is $35,000.
 Further changes are coming in 2023-2025, such as companies offering retirement plans being required to enroll employees at a specified contribution level and making accounts more portable when changing jobs.

-If you would like to connect with an advisor on our wealth management team to discuss the implications of the SECURE Act and how it could potentially affect your retirement plan, please schedule a free intro call here
+If you would like to connect with an advisor on our wealth management team to discuss the implications of the SECURE Act and how it could potentially affect your retirement plan, please schedule a free intro call here.

+The Money PIG podcast is hosted by Reid Trego.
 Goodwin Investment Advisory is a Registered Investment Advisory firm regulated by the Securities and Exchange Commission in accordance and compliance with securities laws and regulations.
 Goodwin Investment Advisory does not render or offer to render personalized investment or tax advice through the Money PIG podcast.
 The information provided is for informational purposes only and does not constitute financial, tax, investment or legal advice.

 Welcome to the Money Pig podcast, brought to you by Goodwin Investment Advisory, where our mission is to lead people to financial peace, independence, and generosity.
 And I'm your host, Reed Tree.
 Go.
 Today on the show, we're joined by my friend Rory Glat, certified financial planner, professional, for a discussion about Secure Act 2.0.
 Welcome, Rory.